Jina

 for functions with multiple borrow arguments, that also return a borrow type,

-and the scope tag of returned type is inherited from any borrow argument other than the first one (index 0),
+and the tag of returned type is inherited from any argument other than the first one,

-in the return type, it must be indicated that which borrow argument will the tag be inherited from
+in the return type, it must be indicated that which borrow argument will be inherited

 A, B&, C& -> C&2